menyx02/Walmart/README.md

 Best seats are defined as the seats closest to the stage.
 The program will always prioritize seats together when searching for available seats, before than closeness to the stage.
+Scheduler uses interface so that if there are changes to the process we can easily switch it out without having to refactor everything.
+For example, if the assumption of best seat changes from closest to the stage from to cheapest, or the algorithm to find seats changes, then we can create a different subtype that implements the method on a different way and everything keeps working the same.
+The venue class is also an interface because of the same reasons as the scheduler.
+The menu is an abstract class, because at this point I know of the options that were required, but if more options are added or taken away, then I'd have to change a lot of if statments if I hard coded the menu options.